loverg-c/basic-api/README.md

 Note that you should use the x-www-form-urlencoded format for your request

 You can connect to the api by POST on http://localhost:8000/api/auth the parameters are : [username => your_login, password => your_password]
-(two based user are already in database in ORM fixtures, with ileo-admin and ileo-user and the basic password of ileotech)
+(two based user are already in database in ORM fixtures, with username:ileo-admin password:admin and username:ileo-user password:user)

 For further details, read the documentation about [JsonWebToken](https://jwt.io/introduction/).